jaspertc-cheanue/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs and hampers future enhancements.
 Always remember that you're writing code not just for computers but also for fellow humans who will read, debug, and improve it long after you've written it."

 In essence, this echoes the Unix philosophy - "Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface."
 This advocates modularity, minimalism, and clarity in design, which are timeless principles in programming.

+# 2024-03-14
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and ensure your projects stay on track.
+Break down your tasks into smaller, manageable steps, set deadlines for each step, then use task management tools like Trello or Asana to track your progress.
+Planning ahead will also help to reduce stress and anxiety, as you will always know what needs to get done and when.